jetbrains-academy/rustlings-course/Understanding Ownership/Move Semantics/References and Borrowing/task.md

 ## References and Borrowing

-The issue with the tuple code in Listing 4-5 is that we have to return the `String` to the calling function so we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.
+The issue with the tuple code in the previous task is that we have to return the `String` to the calling function so we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.

 Here is how you would define and use a `calculate_length` function that has a reference to an object as a parameter instead of taking ownership of the value: